Master in Agriculture, Food Sciences, Environment and Nutrition (MAFEN)

 Professional perspectives

-The IMAS program aims to train:
+The MAFEN program aims to train:

 • Future researchers to promote the sustainable production, transformation and consumption of safe high-quality plant food